TheMaster1127/HT-plus-plus/DOCUMENTATION.md

 View a showcase of programs created using the HT++ programming language, demonstrating its capabilities.

-Check HTH v2 written in HT++ at https://github.com/TheMaster1127/HTH/blob/main/HTH.htpp
+Check some code written in HT++ at https://github.com/TheMaster1127/HT-plus-plus/blob/main/test.htpp

 ---